baricks/social-facemash/README.md

 Once you have a folder of images, you can run "facemash.py", which will identify the face in each picture and then overlay the face on top of each other.

-Thanks to these instructions from Leon Eckart: https://github.com/leoneckert/facemash-workshop
+Thanks to Leon Eckert for this helpful workshop: https://github.com/leoneckert/facemash-workshop

 ##Instructions